 Step 9: Add a Quick-Drying Top Coat

-Finish with a top coat (we like the Essie Gel Couture Top Coat) so your nails maintain high shine and luster.
+Finish with a top coat so your nails can maintain high shine and luster.
+We like the Essie Gel Couture Top Coat because it helps regular nail colors last for up to two weeks.
 Because nail polish takes about 12 hours to fully harden, Hadley recommends sticking your feet in cold water for a few minutes to help your nail polish solidify more quickly.